AkerBP/seathru_nerf/README.md

 Please note that those gifs are compressed and do not do the approach justice.
 Please render your own videos to see the level of detail and clarity of the renders.

+## Contributers and Credits
+This repository was developed as part of an Independent Research Project, a collaboration between [Imperial College London](https://www.imperial.ac.uk/) and [Aker BP](https://akerbp.com/en/).
+If you have any questions or possible extensions, please raise an issue or [contact me](mailto:paul.setinek@gmail.com).

 ## **License**